microsoft/Qcodes/specs/DataSet.rst

     Adds a result to the DataSet.
     Keyword parameters should have the name of a parameter as the keyword and the value to associate as the value.
     If there is only one positional parameter and it is a dictionary, then it is interpreted as a map from parameter name to parameter value.
-    It is an error for a value for the same parameter to be specified both using a positional parameter or dictionary parameter and using a keyword, It is an error to provide a value for a key or keyword that is not the name of a parameter in this DataSet.
+    It is an error to provide a value for a key or keyword that is not the name of a parameter in this DataSet.
     It is an error to add a result to a completed DataSet.